JustSift/ReSift/docs/main-concepts/whats-a-fetch.md

 ## A fetch is like an order

-ReSift has this concept of **fetches** that are loosely analogous to **orders**.
+ReSift has the concept of a **fetch**, which is loosely analogous to an **order** (on a shopping website, in a restaurant, etc).

-Generally speaking, an **order** is a noun we use to talk about the process of many things revolving around placing and receiving an order including:
+Generally speaking, an **order** is a noun we use to describe multiple pieces of information resulting from walking through an ordering process, including:

-- defining a product to buy
+- The product(s) to buy
-- defining the options/variations of a product
+- Any options or variations of the product(s) (Size, color, etc)
-- placing an order to receive a product
+- A confirmation of the order (items, price)
-- getting an order number to track the shipping progress
+- A order confirmation and tracking number

 etc.